-Background Information:
+Background Information

 The release of pollutants into the air and water and onto the land can have significant effects on biodiversity.
 Pollutants can kill organisms outright, change the conditions and processes occurring within an ecosystem, and result in broad changes that degrade habitats and ecosystem services.
 Biodiversity associated with areas used intensively by humans (e.g., urban areas, agriculture, forestry, mining, and other industries) may be most at risk from pollution; however, non-point-based effects of pollution on biodiversity (e.g., downstream water pollution and downwind air pollution) can also be significant.
 Currently, a wide range of pollutants interact with natural and other human created factors to alter ecosystems and impact Ontario's biodiversity.
-Three pollutants in particular - nitrogen oxides, sulphur oxides and mercury - have all been shown to impact on biodiversity in Ontario and were used in this indicator as an index to examine trends in the release of pollutants harmful to biodiversity.
+Three pollutants in particular - nitrogen oxides (NOx), sulphur oxides (SOx) and mercury - have all been shown to impact biodiversity in Ontario and were used in this indicator as an index to examine trends in the release of pollutants harmful to biodiversity.

-Nitrogen and sulphur oxides are primarily released into the air by fossil fuel combustion and these gases can be transformed in the atmosphere to acidic particles and acidic rain (Driscoll et al., 2001).
-The effects of nitrogen and sulphur oxides on the environment are generally not caused by direct exposure to the gases themselves, but are related to chronic accumulation in plants and soils and long-term changes in soil and water chemistry (Lovett et al. 2009).
+Nitrogen and sulphur oxides are two of the most common air pollutants produced as a result of human activities.
+They are primarily released as a result of the combustion process.
+In Ontario, the biggest contributor to NOx emissions is the transportation sector, while the major sources of SOx emissions are from smelters, industrial processes and electric utilities.
+When emitted into the atmosphere these gases can be transformed into acidic particles or, when they react with water, into acid rain (Driscoll et al., 2001).
+The effects of nitrogen and sulphur oxides on the environment are generally not caused by direct exposure to the gases themselves but are related to chronic accumulation in plants and soils and long-term changes in soil and water chemistry (Lovett et al. 2009).
 Nitrogen and sulphur oxides in the air can damage the leaves of plants, decrease their ability to produce food (photosynthesis) and decrease their growth.
-In addition, when deposited on land and in estuaries, lakes and streams, nitrogen and sulphur oxides can acidify and over-fertilize sensitive ecosystems resulting in a range of harmful deposition-related effects on plants, soils, water quality and fish and wildlife (e.g., loss of habitat, reduced tree growth, loss of fish species, and harmful algal blooms) (Lee 1998; Bobbink and Lamers 2020).
+In addition, when deposited on land and in estuaries, lakes and streams, nitrogen and sulphur oxides can acidify and overfertilize sensitive ecosystems resulting in a range of harmful deposition-related effects on plants, soils, water quality and fish and wildlife (e.g., loss of habitat, reduced tree growth, loss of fish species, and harmful algal blooms) (Lee 1998; Bobbink and Lamers 2020).
 This can result in an overall loss of biodiversity and subsequent reduction in ecosystem services (e.g., water and soil quality) (Aherne and Posch 2013).
 These impacts are likely to occur where the accumulation of nitrogen and sulphur crosses a threshold known as the critical load.
 For more than a decade, Canada has worked to reduce nitrogen and sulphur oxides by implementing the Canada-wide Acid Rain Strategy for Post-2000.